timothy-baker/ShippedMyPants/README.md

 - Produce a sample writeup explaining your modeling strategy

 Day Two:
-- Learn about feature engineering on AWs
+- Learn about feature engineering on AWS
 - Start new notebooks, sample your code, and develop preliminary data sets
 - Read the evaluation questions, and begin to think about